Get ready for Coco Gauff vs. Naomi Osaka at the US Open. It's been 6 years since their first matchup

 What else happened at the US Open on Saturday?

 No. 1 Jannik Sinner dropped a set in New York for the first time since last year's quarterfinals but righted himself for a 5-7, 6-4, 6-3, 6-3 victory over No. 27 Denis Shapovalov.
 Other men moving on included No. 10 Lorenzo Musetti, whose opponent in an all-Italian match, No. 23 Flavio Cobolli, stopped because of a painful right arm.
-Women into the fourth round included No. 11 Karolina Muchova — a U.S. Open semifinalist in 2023 and 2024 and the woman who beat Williams in the first round this year — and No. 27 Marta Kostyuk.
+Women into the fourth round included No. 2 Iga Swiatek, who rallied from down 5-1 in the first set to win, and No. 11 Karolina Muchova — a U.S. Open semifinalist in 2023 and 2024 and the woman who beat Williams in the first round this year.

 Who is playing Sunday at Flushing Meadows?